hapax/hapax.github.io/assets/chuzenji.md

 She does not, I notice, entirely suppress a smile of her own.
 Disorder is the condition for life as well as death.

-Perhaps life is something more than fragile order in a sea of chaos.
+Perhaps life is more than an island of order in a sea of chaos.
-Jeremy England,
+Jeremy England, a brilliant young professor at MIT, has suggested the
+converse:

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake5.png" />